-Tom was a Russian tabby cat, adopted during the Crimean War (1853-56) and brought back home to England with a soldier.
+Tom was a Russian tabby cat, who was adopted by soldiers during the Crimean War (1853-56) and brought back home to England.

-Many of the stories about Crimean Tom are probably heavily embellished.
-Legend has it that when British forces entered the port of Sevastapol in 1855, after a year-long siege, they found its inhabitants dying of starvation.
-But the city's stray cats looked unusually healthy, having survived the siege on a diet of mice, rats and hidden food.
+According to legend, when British forces entered the besieged port of Sevastapol in 1855, they found its inhabitants dying of starvation.
+But its population of stray cats appeared unusually healthy, having survived the siege on a diet of mice, rats and hidden food.

-This stuffed cat was bought at Portobello Road market by Lady Compton Mackenzie in the 1950s.
-He became the National Army Museum's favourite pet soon after.
+The stuffed Tom was bought at Portobello Road market by Lady Compton Mackenzie in the 1950s.
+He became a favourite pet of the National Army Museum shortly after.

 Diesel was an Explosives Search Dog.
 He served in Afghanistan from 2007 to 2013 with his handler Corporal Robin Ardis of the Royal Army Veterinary Corps.

 One of the dangers of the war in Afghanistan (2001-14) was the extensive use of improvised explosive devices (IEDs) by enemy insurgents.
 IEDs were made from everyday objects and contained very little metal.
-This made it very hard to find them using traditional methods.
 Detection dogs, like Diesel, helped locate these hidden threats that were otherwise very hard to find.

 For soldiers in Afghanistan, having dogs in camp and on operations was important for morale.
-They provided a bit of familiarity for troops missing the sights and sounds of home.
+They provided a degree of familiarity for troops missing the sights and sounds of home.

-But it was also tough for Diesel.
-He didn't like the heat and had to suffer being dressed up in Christmas tinsel and antlers for the entertainment of his family back home!
+But life on campaign was tough for Diesel, too.
+He didn't like the heat and even had to endure being dressed up in Christmas tinsel and antlers for the entertainment of his family back home!

 Copenhagen was a failed racehorse, who was shipped off to Spain during the Peninsular War (1808-14).
 Fortunately for him, he was purchased there by General Sir Arthur Wellesley, the future Duke of Wellington, and quickly became his favourite horse.